tangentsoft/pidp8i/doc/class-simh.md

 it too early, all or part of your input is likely to be lost, so your command won't work.

-> **IMPORTANT:** The `\\.` syntax for specifying the OS/8 `.` command
-  prompt is tricky.
-If you pass just `'.'` here instead, the underlying regular expression matching engine will match any character as the prompt, almost certainly breaking your script's state machine.
-If you then try passing `'\.'`, Python's string parser will take the backslash as escaping the period and again pass just a single period character to the regex engine, giving the same result.
-You must specify it exactly as shown above to escape the backslash so that Python will send an escaped period to the regex engine, which in turn is necessary to cause the regex engine to treat it as a literal period rather than the "any character" wildcard.
-Much the same is true when your script needs to await the common `*` prompt
-  character: you must pass it as `os8_send_cmd('\\*', 'COMMAND')`.

 Second, because OS/8 can only accept so many characters of input per second, `os8_send_cmd` inserts a small delay between each input character to prevent character losses.